Hungarian MPs throw photos of Orbán and Putin kissing after PM bans Pride

-The Hungarian prime minister, Viktor Orbán, has passed a law banning Pride Marches in the European country – and was met by photos of him kissing Putin and colourful smoke bombs.
+The prime minister of Hungary, Viktor Orbán, has passed an anti-LGBTQ+ law banning Pride Marches in the European country – and was met by photos of him kissing Putin and colourful smoke bombs.

 The right-wing Fidesz party, which was recently praised by Donald Trump, submitted a bill to Parliament on Tuesday (18 March) to effectively ban Pride from happening in Hungary, as the march was approaching its 30th anniversary.